operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   resourceNames: [argocd-operator-controller-manager]
 ```

-* Manage service accounts used for the deployment
+CRUD for service accounts used by the deployment

 ```yaml
 - apiGroups: [""]